 KIUD TO HOST THE FIRST INTERNATIONAL CONFERENCE ON APPLIED RESEARCH AND INNOVATION

-Kampala International University (KIU), Dar Es Salaam Campus, Tanzania will be hosting the first International Conference on Applied Research and Innovation (ICARI 2017) tagged: “PUBLIC HEALTH CHALLENGES AND PROSPECTS IN DEVELOPING COUNTRIES”, from 22nd – 23rd November, 2017.
+Kampala International University in Tanzania (KIUT), located at Gongo la Mboto in Dar es Salaam, is to host the first International Conference on Applied Research and Innovation (ICARI 2017) tagged: “PUBLIC HEALTH CHALLENGES AND PROSPECTS IN DEVELOPING COUNTRIES”, from 22nd – 23rd November, 2017.

 The ICARI 2017 is the premier interdisciplinary forum for academics, researchers, policy makers, entrepreneurs and industries, as well as local communities to share ideas, research outputs, innovations, and exchange experiences so as to achieve sustainable development at personal, local, national and global levels.